 If you store carrots in the refrigerator, there are two options: you keep them dry or submerge them in water.

 The former means you put them loose in the veggie drawer or you poke some holes in the plastic bag so that the moisture can get out.

 For bonus points, you can wrap the carrots in paper towels that will absorb the moisture ([SOF][CM]).
 If you do that, check on the carrots every couple of days, and switch the paper towels if the current ones are wet.

-For the latter, you pick an airtight container, place all carrots in it, and add water, so that it covers the produce completely ([SOF][CM]).
+For the latter, you pick an airtight container, place all carrots in it, and add water so that it covers the produce completely ([SOF][CM]).
 Then seal the container and put it in the fridge.
-Change water every 3 to 4 days, or whenever it gets cloudy.
+Change the water every 3 to 4 days or whenever it gets cloudy.

 Both storage methods should help you make the carrots last for between a month and two months in the fridge.
 If that’s too little for your needs, think about freezing the carrots.

 If you have cut or cooked carrots, throw them in an airtight container and keep refrigerated.
 That’s all they need.